Milk Share

 Raw milk tips

-• Transport your milk in an insulated grocery bag or small ice chest to keep milk cold.
+Transport your milk in an insulated grocery bag or small ice chest to keep milk cold.
+THIS IS NOT OPTIONAL.
+Milk is the perfect medium for growing bacteria.
+Keep your milk as close to 40 degrees or lower when you transport it.

 Include a few dish towels to wrap around the bottle so they don’t break or packing bubbles or crumpled newspaper.

 Don’t leave milk sitting out.
-(This is true for all milk, raw or pasteurized) It should always be refrigerated unless you are following a recipe for yogurt or cream cheese that requires incubation.
+(This is true for all milk, raw or pasteurized) It should always be in the coldest part of your refrigerator unless you are following a recipe for yogurt or cream cheese that requires incubation.

-BUT… we’ve kept raw milk for up to 14 days, especially if we haven’t opened the jar yet.
+BUT… we’ve kept our raw milk for up to 20 days, especially if we haven’t opened the jar yet and it is below 38 degrees at the back of our fridge.

 The longer the milk sits in the jar, the more cream separates out.
 Natural, raw cream is not as viscous as pasteurized cream.
 The high heat treatment that is pasteurization changes the viscosity, among other things.